mobxjs/mobx/packages/eslint-plugin-mobx/README.md

 const Arrow = () => { };
 ```
 **Autofix** wraps the component with `observer` and if necessary declares a constant of the same name: `const Name = observer(function Name() {})`.
-Highly suggested, but not part of the recommended, because it's a bit opinionated and can lead to a lot of false positives depending on your conventions.
+It's a bit opinionated and can lead to a lot of false positives depending on your conventions.
 You will probably want to combine this rule with `overrides` option, eg:
 ```javascript
 // .eslintrc.js
 "overrides": [